 CREDIT: The Journalism Institute does not grant credit for public relations, communications, marketing, promotional or advertising internships, or for internships with a pure entertainment focus (talk shows, comedy shows, etc.).
 Internships that only involve working in the fashion or beauty closet of a magazine are also not approved for credit.
 You MUST get permission from the Career Services director BEFORE you accept an internship for credit.
-In general, the internship must involve newsgathering and/or news production work for a news organization.
+In general, the internship must involve training in newsgathering and/or news production at a news organization.
 Because of federal guidelines, for unpaid internships you must work within the company's facilities and have proper supervision.

 - The department does not give retroactive credit for internships -- or offer academic credit for jobs.
 (Internships must be temporary learning opportunities.)

 - You are responsible for finding your internship (see hunting tips below).
 The director of Career Services, however, is available to guide you in your search and MUST APPROVE your internship.
 It is recommended that you seek help with your resume and cover letter before starting your search.